-Government Accountability & Oversight does not seek only those records which survive on an employee's own machine or account (re: the electronic communications), or purely electronic records.
-We do not demand your office produce requested information in any particular form, instead we request records in their native format, with specific reference to the U.S. Securities and Exchange Commission Data Delivery Standards.
+GAO does not seek only those records which survive on an employee's own machine or account (re: the electronic communications).
+We request records in their native format, with specific reference to the U.S. Securities and Exchange Commission Data Delivery Standards.
 The covered information we seek is electronic information, this includes electronic records, and other public information.

-We seek responsive records in their native form, with specific reference to the Commission's Data Delivery Standards.
-The covered information we seek is electronic information, this includes electronic records, and other public information.
 To quote the SEC Data Delivery Standards, "Electronic files must be produced in their native format, i.e., the format in which they are ordinarily used and maintained during the normal course of business.
 For example, an MS Excel file must be produced as an MS Excel file rather than an image of a spreadsheet.
 (Note: An Adobe PDF file is not considered a native file unless the document was initially created as a PDF.)" (emphases in original).

 In many native-format productions, certain public information remains contained in the record (e.g., metadata).
 Under the same standards, to ensure production of all information requested, if your production will be de-duplicated it is vital that you 1) preserve any unique metadata associated with the duplicate files, for example, custodian name, and 2) make that unique metadata part of your production.

 Native file productions may be produced without load files.
-However, native file productions must maintain the integrity of the original meta data and must be produced as they are maintained in the normal course of business and organized by custodiannamed file folders.
+However, native file productions must maintain the integrity of the original meta data and must be produced as they are maintained in the normal course of business and organized by custodian-named file folders.
 A separate folder should be provided for each custodian.